zestyitaliano/astalla/README.md

 ## Environment variables

 Copy `.env.example` to `.env` in the repo root and adjust the basic auth credentials as needed.
-The frontend's basic-auth flow accepts either the configured credentials or accounts created through the `/register` page backed by the Nest API.
-Ensure `NEXT_PUBLIC_API_BASE_URL` and `DATABASE_URL` are set so the frontend can reach the backend during account creation.
+The frontend's basic-auth flow accepts either the configured credentials or accounts created through the `/register` page backed by the Nest API. `NEXT_PUBLIC_API_BASE_URL` must point to the backend API for server-side flows (such as NextAuth) and must always be set in hosted environments.
+During local development the browser can fall back to `window.location.origin`, but only when the app is loaded from a localhost hostname; the Next.js server process still requires an explicit value.
+Hosted builds automatically refuse localhost targets and fall back to `NEXTAUTH_URL`/`VERCEL_URL` so requests remain reachable, but you should still configure a deployable backend URL.
+Configure `DATABASE_URL` so the backend can persist accounts created through the UI.

 ## Local development